jonnor/projects/automation/README.md

 Must ensure that there is something forcing, so strips don't get thinner than desired.
 For instance by a slight press on top of bottle
 Would heating up the blade be of any benefit?

+### Bottle recyling

+Assuming a 0.5 liter bottle.
+With average radius=60mm, and 160 mm usable height.
+Lateral surface area of 60318 mm2.
+Around 6000mm = 6 meters of 9mm strip.

+Assuming 200 mm/second pulling speed, around 30 seconds per bottle.
+With 10 seconds switchover between bottles, can make 1 kg filament of 100 bottles in around 1 hour.
+((30+10)*100)/(60*60).

+How much plastic is in one plastic bottle?
+A 0.5 liter bottle is around 10 grams.
+In Norway, each bottle can be recycled for 1 krone, giving a 100 kr/kg. price.
+3d-printer filament is around 250 kr/kg.

 ### Using flat filament for 3d-printing

 May requires custom extruder, and possibly custom hotend.